 But this chapter deals with Jo’s transformation from a frigid hippie into a New Wave Sex Monster who learned to love three-ways and anal and to play a Roland synthesizer in a series of my schizophrenic (half-avant) bands during my lost evil years of ’85-’90.
 Well, it deals with that among other things.

-It was the next night after that fleeting tentative little tensed-up almost-orgasm that we finally found the golden neural seam of magma wired to Jo’s on-standby clitoris and she became a questing nymphomaniac and ended up cheating on me with god-knows-who (including a doorman named Grady, ferfuxsake, at our favorite night club and with a Mr Frank Zappa, who supposedly only gave her a foot rub but was kind enough to compliment the lyrics of mine that Jo had forced upon him as a condition for rubbing her feet).
+It was the next night, after that fleeting tentative little tensed-up almost-orgasm, that we finally found the golden neural seam of magma wired to Jo’s on-standby clitoris and she became a questing nymphomaniac.
+She ended up cheating on me with god-knows-who (including a doorman named Grady, ferfuxsake, at our favorite night club and with a Mr Frank Zappa, who supposedly only gave her a foot rub but was kind enough to compliment the lyrics of mine that Jo had forced upon him as a condition for rubbing her feet).
 I was cheating on her, too.
 I was already fucking the luscious orphaned virgin Art Student from Wisconsin when Jo and I started.
 It’s very hard to keep it all straight in my memory now.
 I think it is nobler to leave it garbled and true than to smooth it all out by fictionating it.

 Narrative art demands the sequential when so many things, in real life, happen in simultaneous parallels.
 But you can’t write or read in simultaneous parallels.